Kukupie123/KukuLang-v2/README.md

 ```
 in as long as loop, the loop will continue as long as the condition is true and will stop when it's false.

+## Additional Notes
+return keyword takes you out of the scope you are currently in.
+It doesn't work on function scope.
+It is localised to the current scope. <br>

 ## Future plans
 Make exception better and show more precisely whats wrong and where.
 DONE(Console Print and Input) <br>